C2SM/git-course/advanced/Exercise_7.md

 * [Conclusion](#conclusion)

-## Navigate to the Repository <a name="navigate"></a>

-Open a terminal and navigate to the *conference_planning* repository on your local machine.

 ## Implement Pre-Commit Hook for Trailing Whitespace <a name="whitespace"></a>

 As our first hook, we are going to implement a check for trailing whitespace.
 Trailing whitespaces are spaces or tabs at the end of a line in a text file, and they should be avoided because they can introduce inconsistencies in code formatting, create visual distractions, and cause unintended issues when working with the code.

+Open a terminal and navigate to the *conference_planning* repository on your local machine.
 Create a new file called *pre-commit* in the *.git/hooks* directory.
 Our Git hook files need to be set as executable in order to work.
 To do this, we use the `chmod` command to change file permissions, along with the `+x` parameter to make a file executable so that it can be run as a script.

 ```sh
 touch .git/hooks/pre-commit